-At NMS Law Firm, we handle child custody changes and modifications and assist with what custody and parenting time or visitation arrangements work best for you and your children.
+At NMS Law Firm, we handle child custody changes and modifications and assist with fashioning custody and parenting time or visitation arrangements that work best for you and your children.

 Best Interests of the Child